 We’ve all seen those horrible injuries that woodcarvers get, and it’s heartbreaking.
-That thumb is your most important tool when you’re carving, and you don’t want to ruin it by putting your hand in a vice or clamping it between a piece of wood.
+That thumb is your most essential tool when you’re carving, and you don’t want to ruin it by putting your hand in a vice or clamping it between a piece of wood.
 Now, you can prevent those injuries!
-We show you an easy way to make a thumb guard for wood carving using some basic material.
+We show you an easy way to make a thumb guard for wood carving using some primary material.

 The material should be hard enough not to allow the knife to penetrate the skin.
 However, if the material you have is not that tough, I urge you to put on safety gloves to avoid injuries.
 The knife is sharp, and any mistake gets you cut.
 I recommend genuine leather so that you have a thumb guard that lasts.